enamelizer/KSP-Haystack-Plugin/README.md

 Plugin for [Kerbal Space Program](http://www.kerbalspaceprogram.com/) which helps to easily switch vessels and targets.

-Original code written by hermes-jr, with additions for compatibility by Aaron DeMarre.
+Original code written by hermes-jr, with additions for compatibility by enamelizer.

 Building